Naeema21/CSV-Reader/README.md

 ## How to contribute?
-Add Your Deatials in Data.csv File
+Add Your Deatials in Data.csv File which is in located in public folder.
 Create the pull request
 Boom!..
 Your 1st PR is completed.
 Thanks
 ## Conclusion
 Add fun element to learning aspect of hacktoberfest!
 We hope you had fun doing the process and all the best for your projects!
 Big thank you to contribute in this project!

 ## License
 This repository is not linked with hacktoberfest in any way or means.